goschtl/zope/zc.async/branches/dev/src/zc/async/README_2.txt

 you need.
 Be sure to auto-rotate the trace logs.

 The package supports monitoring using zc.z3monitor, but using this package includes more Zope 3 dependencies, so it is not included here.
-If you would like to use it, see monitor.txt and README_3.
+If you would like to use it, see monitor.txt in the package and our next section:
+`Configuration with Zope 3`_.

     >>> reactor.stop()